madroxdupe42/peacefulscience.org/content/prints/aar-metzger-gae.md

 ## From a Fracture to a Beloved Community

 Swamidass combines these two emphases on the virtues and aesthetics in his pursuit of civil interdisciplinary discourse that turns the fractures into facets of a new and grander synthesis of seemingly disparate parts for the sake of cultivating the beloved community.
 Here I prefer to replace Swamidass’s call for “accepting” and possibly even valuing “faithful heterodoxy” as part of “a larger ecclesial conversation”[^30] with a centered-set methodology.
-This methodology centers on the aspirations and virtues embodied in Jesus Christ, which include the ones Swamidass sketches.
+This methodology centers on the aspirations and virtues embodied in Jesus Christ, virtues which include the ones Swamidass sketches.
 As important as questions of human origins are, it is not ultimately a matter of where we come from, but where we are going.
 So, the first Adam must give way in terms of ultimate importance for Christians to Jesus Christ, the second Adam.
 As noted earlier, Swamidass’s own quest bathed in curiosity led to the book we now analyze.
 That quest resulted from a growing sense of confidence in the second Adam.
 For Swamidass, Jesus is greater than the debate over origins.

 [^30]:
     Swamidass, _The Genealogical Adam & Eve_, 220.